-Teachers who are best qualified to teach a particular subject or program shall be selected to teach in summer and/or evening school assignments.
-Whenever there are candidates with equal qualifications, a two-year rotation system shall be followed.

-Whenever it is necessary to release teachers from summer school assignments because of declining enrollment or for other reasons, the teacher with the most service in the assignment shall be released, all other conditions being equal.
-Exceptions will be made for teachers who have not completed a two-year period of service in the specific assignment.
-Summer school positions will be determined by the site leadership team with the recommendations of the administration, instructional leadership team, as part of an overall instructional strategy conforming with the District Strategic Plan, the School Improvement Plan and the budgeting process for the site.
+- a.
+Application: All positions will follow the District process for electronic application and placement. - b.
+Best Qualified: Teachers who are best qualified to teach a particular subject or program shall be selected to teach in summer and/or evening school assignments. - c.
+Equal Qualification: Whenever there are candidates with equal qualifications, a two-year rotation system shall be followed. - d.
+Balance of Experience: The site selection process shall include a rotation process monitored by the leadership team, maintaining a balance between more and less experienced teachers. - e.
+Release from Assignment: Whenever it is necessary to release teachers from summer school assignments because of declining enrollment or for other reasons, the teacher with the most service in the assignment shall be released, all other conditions being equal.
+Exceptions will be made for teachers who have not completed a two-year period of service in the specific assignment. - f.
+Summer School Positions: Summer school positions will be determined by the site leadership team with the recommendations of the administration, instructional leadership team, as part of an overall instructional strategy conforming with the District Strategic Plan, the School Improvement Plan and the budgeting process for the site.